 React fobs may be available from your local council or charities in your area.
 For more information, contact React Technology on 01457 861431.

-Travel providers usually allow your working dog to travel with you, providing that it's registered with Assistance Dogs UK and this includes:
+Travel providers usually allow your working dog to travel with you as long as it's registered with Assistance Dogs UK, which includes groups like:

 - Guide Dogs

 - Canine Partners for Independence